 Because of these protections, Possum removal for roof spaces follows strict guidelines to ensure the animal’s safety.

-A licensed wildlife professional begins by inspecting your roof space and property.
+A specialised wildlife professional begins by inspecting your roof space and property.
 They look for:

 This step ensures the removal process is safe and humane.